La Guardia and Wagner Archives: John V. Lindsay

-John V. Lindsay served as mayor from 1966-1973, a tumultuous time in New York history, characterized by racial and labor unrest, angry political protest, a police corruption scandal and deteriorating municipal finances.
-Lindsay built his political reputation as a maverick Liberal Republican Congressman from Manhattan’s Silk Stocking district between 1959 and 1965.
+John V. Lindsay served as mayor from 1966 to 1973, a tumultuous time in New York history, characterized by racial and labor unrest, angry political protest, a police corruption scandal and deteriorating municipal finances.
+Lindsay built his political reputation as a maverick Liberal Republican Congressman from Manhattan's Silk Stocking district between 1959 and 1965.
 He brought a Kennedy-like glamour and excitement to Gracie Mansion.
 The Lindsay Collection spans the years 1962-1973 and consists of 4,575 folders, 182 photographs,2 videos and a two-volume scrapbook.
 The four document series consist of: Departmental Correspondence; General Correspondence; Subject Files; Confidential Subject Files.
 The records include correspondence, reports, transcriptions of speeches, and other public records, along with campaign documents and other materials related to his mayoralty.
 The original documents of all but the scrapbook series are housed at the Municipal Archives of the New York City Department of Records and Information Service.

-Queens History
+Queens history

 The archives houses a collection on the social history of Queens from the late 19th century to the late 20th century.
 This includes a 2,000-image photo collection.
 It contains views of transportation, leisure, work, and family life in New York's largest borough.
 The history of Astoria, Long Island City, and Woodside are especially well documented in this collection.
 The images show the transformation from a rural county in the late 19th century to an urban borough by 1950.
 The collection also has more than 90 oral histories on everyday life in Queens.
 An additional aspect is the papers of two settlement houses, Forest Hills Community House and Sunnyside Community Services.
 These collections shed light on a variety of important themes in the social history of post–World War II Queens, including race relations, demographic changes and transportation.

 In the future, the archives will continue to strengthen its resources as a center for the study of modern New York City.
 In addition, the archives is working to acquire microfilm copies of the papers of all the 20th-century mayors.